amarinkovic/amarinkovic/README.md

 ## Hi there! 👋

-I am a Software Engineer with a lot of experience in Java/JVM stack, lately my focus is development on Ethereum blockchain using Foundry and Solidity.
+I am a Software Engineer currently focused on development for Ethereum blockchain using Foundry and Solidity.
 Other than that, in my spare time I like learning about Scala/FP and fiddling with home automation and microcontrollers.

 #### Working on